rasendubi/blog/posts/2014-10-28-proguard-real-world-example.md

     public static void main(java.lang.String[]);
 }

-# Supress warnings from javax.servlet
+# Suppress warnings from javax.servlet
 -dontwarn javax.servlet.**

 # Uncomment if you want to have more meaningful backtraces